 Go on, make it a magnetic attraction for people to save your big date.

-Okay, let’s just move on and look at 5 of our favorite magnet save the date designs from Minted.
+Okay, let’s just move on and look at our favorite magnet save the date designs.
 Click on each one to go direct to view and purchase.

 So cute, right?!
 Would you send a save the date magnet?